Youngest Presidents

 • Tech Boom Leader: During Clinton’s presidency, the internet revolutionized the world.
 Under his leadership, the U.S. experienced strong economic growth and technological innovation.

 • Youngest Governor: At just 32, Clinton became the youngest governor in Arkansas history.
-His early leadership flagged the way for his successful political career.
+His early leadership paved the way for his successful political career.

 • Musical Talent: Clinton’s love for playing the saxophone added a relatable and artistic dimension to his personality, endearing him to the public and reminding us that presidents have mixed talents.